ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part04.md

 author: Sacha Wharton
 ---

-## How to bake an Ortelius Pi Part 4 | Cloudflare, Certificates and Traefik

 ### Introduction

 In [part 3](https://ortelius.io/blog/2024/04/09/how-to-bake-an-ortelius-pi-part-3--the-gitops-configuration/), of this series we used the [GitOps Methodology](https://opengitops.dev/) to deploy the [Cert Manager](https://cert-manager.io/), [NFS CSI Driver](https://github.com/kubernetes-csi/csi-driver-nfs) for Kubernetes to connect to the Synology NAS for centralised dynamic volume storage, [Metallb Load Balancer](https://metallb.universe.tf/), [Traefik Proxy](https://traefik.io/) as the entrypoint for our Microservices and [Ortelius](https://ortelius.io/) the ultimate evidence store using [Gimlet](https://gimlet.io/) as the UI to our GitOps controller [Fluxcd](https://fluxcd.io/).